Kinmen Airport

-Kinmen Airport (金門機場) (IATA: KNH, ICAO: RCBS), commonly known as the Shangyi Airport (尚義機場), is a civilian airport serving Kinmen, Fujian Province, Republic of China.
+Kinmen Airport (金門機場) (IATA: KNH, ICAO: RCBS), commonly known as the Shangyi Airport (尚義機場), is a civilian airport serving Kinmen, Fuchien Province, Taiwan.
 It is located at Jinhu Township of Kinmen County.
-It was authorized to become a C-class airport under the direct supervision of the Civil Aeronautics Administration, Ministry of Transportation and Communications of the Executive Yuan.
+It was authorized to become a C-class airport under the direct supervision of the Civil Aviation Administration, Ministry of Transportation and Communications of the Executive Yuan.
 It serves an average of 1.2 million passengers every year.

-With the direct Cross-Strait flights between mainland China and Taiwan being expensive compared to domestic fares for each side respectively, this makes travel via Kinmen with an hourly short thirty-minute ferry ride to Xiamen's Wutong Ferry Terminal, close to Xiamen Gaoqi International Airport, very popular.
-Check-in facilities for Kinmen Airport flights exists within the Wutong Ferry Terminal to assist in travel from the mainland to Taiwan.
+Due to the high cost of direct cross-strait flights between mainland China and Taiwan compared to domestic fares for each side respectively, traveling via Kinmen with an hourly short thirty-minute ferry ride to Xiamen's Wutong Ferry Terminal, close to Xiamen Gaoqi International Airport has become a popular alternative.
+Check-in facilities for Kinmen Airport flights exist within the Wutong Ferry Terminal to assist in travel from the mainland to Taiwan.

 History

 Kinmen Airport was originally established in 1949 in Sihung Village.
 In June 1951, the Ministry of National Defense ratified TransAsia Airways to launch its first flight to Kinmen and a once-a-week scheduled flight began to operate.
 On 23 August 1958, the flight was cancelled due to Second Taiwan Strait Crisis with the People's Liberation Army (PLA).
 The airport was then moved to Shang-i where it is now located, taken over by the Republic of China Air Force (ROCAF) in consideration of the war with PLA.

 With the growing number of passengers traveling between Taiwan Island and Kinmen, the government started to reestablish the civilian flight between the two and it began operation in September 1987 by Far Eastern Air Transport, sharing the same apron and terminal building with ROCAF at the airport.
 Since then, the new era of civilian flight to Kinmen began.
 Many other airlines joined the flight route.

 Taking the necessary steps to accommodate the passenger growth to Kinmen, the Civil Aeronautics Administration (CAA) coordinated with the government for general construction plan of NT$1.5 billion and built a new civilian airport at the northeastern side of the military airport.
 On 1 March 1994, the Kinmen Civil Airport was formally established, aiming at providing much more safety, convenience and comfort for the passengers and promoting the progress and prosperity of Kinmen.
 On 3 March 2000, the CAA implemented improvements of facilities, flight security and quality of service at the airport.